Scuba Diving Saba and St Kitts

 St Kitts Island

-There are many wreck dive sites that include MV River Taw, MV Corintian (the Tug) and MV Talata.
+There are many wreck dive sites, including MV River Taw, MV Corintian (the Tug) and MV Talata.

 The MV River Taw

 is one of the most popular sites in the area.
-“The Taw” is a cargo ship that sank in 1985, initially sat upright until a hurricane in 1989 broke it into two parts.
+“The Taw” is a cargo ship that sank in 1985.
+Initially it sat upright until a hurricane in 1989 broke it into two parts.

 Located between Nevis and St Kitts about 3 miles.
-There are limestone shelves covered in hard and soft corals and lobsters are found all over the area as well as nurse sharks.
+There are limestone shelves covered in hard and soft corals.
+Lobsters are found all over the area as well as nurse sharks.

 Green Point Drift